 Natural Mole Control

 Control Japanese beetles.They’re more than just your average garden pest; they’re also quite compatible with the mole’s palette.
 Moles love Japanese beetle larvae, or grubs as we call them, more than anything in the whole world—more than the cookie monster loves cookies.
 If you want to get rid of moles, you might want to consider getting rid of the Japanese beetles on your property.
+You can check out things like the Japanese Beetle Trap at Amazon to help with this.

 The gravel barrier is actually a very effective mole deterrent; though it requires a lot of work, the results should please the gardener who has had mole problems in the past.
 What you’ll want to do is dig a trench approximately 8-12 inches wide and 24-36 inches deep in a perimeter around the area you wish to protect.
 Then all you have to do is fill the trench with gravel and cover it back up.
 The chances of a mole trying to get over the barrier by foot are marginal.
 Because moles are adverse to very dense earth, you might want to consider using clay instead of gravel to fill the mole barrier.